 We don’t pay for the Police and Fire Service out of the day-to-day budget.
 Your Council Tax includes a separate amount to directly fund these services.

 Capital spending pays for buildings, roads and housing and for major repairs to them.
 It does not pay for day-to-day services.

-In 2020-21 the Capital Investment Programme is £176.4 million.
-The main elements of the programme will be Economic Growth and Housing Investment.
+In 2021-22 the Capital Investment Programme is £191.7 million.
+The main elements of the programme will be Heart of the City, New Homes and Council Housing Investment.